 For someone with generalized anxiety disorder in the midst of a panic attack, redirecting one’s attention to the various sensations felt when breathing can actually help to reduce the amount of mental anguish experienced during such an influx of anxiety.

 To implement mindfulness meditation to help relieve one’s symptoms of this disorder, you can do so by paying close attention to the way the muscles in your abdomen and chest contract and relax with every inhale and exhale.
-You can spend time dwelling on how it feels as your chest expands during each inhale and how it sinks in with every exhale.
+You can spend time dwelling on how it feels as your chest expands during each inhale and how it sinks in with every exhale, for example.

 Besides focusing on your breathing, you can also focus on the sounds around you, the way your skin feels as you touch certain objects, the way foods taste, as well as the way certain aromas smell.
-Essentially, honing into your 5 senses can significantly help you to reduce some of the anxiety that is associated with generalized anxiety disorder.
-Also, remember that it will take a lot of practice to become an adept meditator.
+Remember, that it will take a lot of practice to become an adept meditator.
 So, practice is key.

 The same can be said for the antithesis of this scenario.
 If the therapist were to excessively expose someone with this disorder to their fear, then doing so could be highly counterproductive to the point to where their generalized anxiety disorder may become immensely worse due to the therapy alone.
 So, it is paramount that the therapist implementing exposure therapy for someone with this condition has a very strong sense of just how severe their symptoms are so that they can know the level of exposure that the patient will likely be able to handle.

-Exercise has been shown to be extremely beneficial for people suffering from anxiety disorders, including generalized anxiety disorder.
+Exercise has been shown to be extremely beneficial for people suffering from anxiety disorders.
 Specifically, cardiovascular exercise can significantly help to relieve one’s stress.
-This is not to say that weight-resistance training would not benefit someone with anxiety, but rather that aerobic exercise is has been shown to be more effective at releasing those feel good chemicals in the brain, such as endorphins.
+This is not to say that weight-resistance training would not benefit someone with anxiety, but rather that aerobic exercise has been shown to be more effective at releasing those feel good chemicals in the brain, such as endorphins.